sylefeb/VoxSurf/README.md

 # PyVoxSurf
 A Python C++ extension based on VoxSurf for voxelization of 3D meshes.

+**NOTE**: PyPi distribution is only compatible with Microsoft Windows

 ### Principle
  1. Rasterize triangles using three 2D axis aligned grids, using integer arithmetic (fixed floating point) for robust triangle interior checks
  2. [Optional] Fill interior of voxelized surface with either of two schemes: **Inside** - fastest method evaluates whether a voxel is inside from only one direction or **Robust** - evaluates whether a voxel is inside from all three directions and a voting determines final status